The Partners' Offerings

 The success of ENS alumni results from the quality of this research-based training, which includes individual tutorials and personalized attention for the full four years of study.
 This “training-byresearch” model is the hallmark of École normale supérieure.
 It is the best preparation for innovation and creativity.

 Modules and pathes

 E.N.S. does not offer a Liberal Arts pre-assembled cursus but the interdisciplinary spirit of the departments and the collaboration between professors allow students to build an original and individual Liberal Arts cursus.
-Complete information can be found at this link:

 The following topics concern more than one single department and often cover more

 - Knowledge Anthropology

 - History and Philosophy of Science

 - From national to transnational Points of view